gerwitz/hgc-v12/src/lists/objects/index.md

 ### Phone

 I've been carrying pocket computers for ages, and since 2007 they've been iPhones.
-Today it's an iPhone 11 Pro.
+Today it's an iPhone 13 Pro, which is too big.

 ### Watch